edgarsmdn/Poly_GHGNN/README.md

-# A GH-GNN for the prediction of activity coefficients of polymer solutions at infinite dilution
+# Gibbs–Helmholtz Graph Neural Network for the Prediction of Activity Coefficients of Polymer Solutions at Infinite Dilution

-This repository contains the code used in the paper A Gibbs-Helmholtz graph neural network for the prediction of activity coefficients of polymer solutions at infinite dilution (under review).
+This repository contains the code used in the paper [Gibbs–Helmholtz Graph Neural Network for the Prediction of Activity Coefficients of Polymer Solutions at Infinite Dilution](https://doi.org/10.1021/acs.jpca.3c05892).

 <img align="center" src="https://github.com/edgarsmdn/Poly_GHGNN/blob/main/media/TOC.png" width="700">